 As is the case with lots of other ingredients when applied to the skin, there's a real risk of developing an allergic reaction or contact dermatitis to propolis.
 Dhingra points out that this has been reported many times in scientific literature, and that one significant side effect is what gives him pause in wholeheartedly recommending propolis for most people, whether incorporated in a routine manner or a targeted toward a particular skin concern.
 "The incidence of this side effect is fairly high, which can cause more problems than may be worth it in the end," Dhingra says.

 It's also very important to note that because propolis serves as an extension of a bee's immune system as well as a form of defense in their hives, collecting it can have negative effects on the bee's colony.
-So while it has benefits to humans, be aware that commercial collection of propolis is not a sustainable practice.
+So while it has benefits to humans, be aware that commercial collection of large quantities of propolis is not a sustainable practice.

 How to Use It